dannyboy849/Full_YOLOv11_Tutorial/Getting_Started/Installing_Ubntu24.04.md

 **I STRONGLY recommend using VSCode for all your programming.** Below is a guide:
+# Downloading VSCode
 ## Step 1.
 Download Debian
 ```python
 sudo apt install ./<file>.deb
 ```

 # Step 2: Run this and it should automatically do the rest of the work:
 ```python
 echo "code code/add-microsoft-repo boolean true" | sudo debconf-set-selections
 ```

-- If not, you will manually have to do it:
+- If this doesn't work, you will manually have to do it:
 ```python
 sudo apt-get install wget gpg